cevr/.better-coding-agents/OPENCODE_ASSETS/command/docs-update.md

 git submodule update --remote --recursive
 ```

-Each command will fetch the latest changes from the upstream repository and merge them into the local subtree.
-There should be no conflicts, if there are ask the user what they want to do.
+This command will fetch the latest changes from the upstream repository and merge them into the local subtree.
+There should be no conflicts, if there are, ask the user what they want to do.